10 Cheap Pond Plants (US Natives)

 Lizard’s tail creates a natural habitat as it grows, which draws in a host of pollinators like bees and butterflies.
 Krzysztof Ziarnek, Kenraiz, CC BY-SA 4.0, via Wikimedia Commons

-Lizard’s tail, or Saururus cernuus, could be your go-to pick for a budget-friendly native pond plant.
-You’ll recognize it by its heart-shaped leaves and the distinctive white flower spikes, curving much like its namesake.
-The blooms are not only pretty to look at but also exude a mild citrusy fragrance.
+Lizard’s Tail, or Saururus cernuus, could be your go-to pick for a budget-friendly native pond plant.
+You’ll spot it by its heart-shaped leaves and quirky white flower spikes, which curve just like a lizard’s tail.
+The blooms have a gentle citrusy scent that’s subtle, but a nice touch.

-Ideal for shallow water and marshy conditions, this perennial thrives on the pond’s edge.
-As it grows, the plant creates a natural habitat, inviting pollinators such as bees and butterflies.
-Keep in mind that it can reach up to four feet tall and prefers full to partial shade.
-Your water garden will come to life with the added texture and movement from lizard’s tail’s spikes.
+It’s at home in shallow water and marshy spots, thriving right on the pond’s edge.
+As it fills out, Lizard’s Tail creates a welcoming habitat for pollinators like bees and butterflies.
+It can get up to four feet tall and prefers full to partial shade.
+The added texture and movement from those flower spikes can really liven up a water garden.

 5) American water willow (Dianthera americana)